jessemalone/jessemalone-hugo-site/content/about/_index.md

 layout: single
 ---

 Hi!
 I'm a jazz trumpet player freelancing around the GTA and I'm a Software Engineer at Pivotal.
 I discovered web devlopment back when Perl was cool and music long before that.
-I play with a number of groups around Toronto including the self titled "Jesse Malone Quintet".
-I also regularly play with Robin Jessome's Blunt Object, the Writers' Jazz Orchestra, and you might spot me in a mariachi band from time to time.
+I play with a number of groups around Toronto including the  Jesse Malone Quintet and Malone/Felman Duo.
+I also regularly play with Robin Jessome's Blunt Object, the Writers' Jazz Orchestra.

 <br />